My-Finance-Report/yearly_report/README.md

 delete button in the table doesnt work add the categories from the start
+-> designate cc, vs account vs investment at source level sankey config
+-> page to actually edit it
+-> consider ability to regenerate sankey somewhere ability to add accounts

 # User feedback

-- First page need to know you need statements
-  -> import to be able to name credit cards
-  -> the first page spells out all the things you need to do
 - manually add transactions
 - budget and budget progress